LittleGreenViper/SwipeTabController/README.md

 It also helps to work around the issue of the [`UITabBarController`](https://developer.apple.com/documentation/uikit/uitabbarcontroller/)'s propensity to have a separate navigation stack.
 This module will integrate the displayed screen's navigation stack with the container's navigation stack, giving you continuity with the container's navigation.

 And lastly, when implementing [`UITabBarController`](https://developer.apple.com/documentation/uikit/uitabbarcontroller/) in [iPadOS](https://apple.com/ipados), or [MacOS](https://apple.com/macos), Apple will swap out the fixed bottom tab bar, with a segmented control, at the top of the screen.
-This is not always what the user wants.
+This is not always what the user wants. ``LGV_SwipeTabViewController`` will enforce a consistent position for the "tab bar."

 ## ``LGV_SwipeTabViewController`` vs. [`UITabBarController`](https://developer.apple.com/documentation/uikit/uitabbarcontroller/)